RaihanFazzaufaR/MachineLearning/README.md

 # Machine Learning
-This repository is for my machine learning practice
+This repository is for my machine learning practice also machine learning course